 You can cause major damage to your rig if you are not great at driving.
 Adding the extra length and weight in a vehicle can make it extremely dangerous if you are in an accident.

-I have to admit, with our travel trailer, I don’t drive and I would not own one if I had to drive it.
+I have to admit, with our travel trailer, I don’t drive and I would probably not own such a large RV if I had to drive it by myself.

 You love Tent Camping